 Make Training Effective and Fun With Virtual Reality!

 Employee training is crucial for every credit union, particularly regarding member interactions.
 However, that doesn’t mean that the training itself has to be boring.
-Ent has begun incorporating virtual reality into its training sessions and has found it to be more effective and enjoyable for their team members!
+Ent Credit Union has begun incorporating virtual reality into its training sessions and has found it to be more effective and enjoyable for their team members!

 The Credit Union Connection Co-founder Sarah Snell Cooke sat down with the Founder and CEO of Aequilibrium Adrian Moise, as well as Ent Credit Union’s VP of Learning and Cultural Enrichment Lori Benton and Director of Learning Innovation Marnie Gerkhardt to discuss their new virtual reality training program.
-They also discuss how to make learning and training fun and where there is room for further innovation.
+They also discussed how to make learning and training fun and where there is room for further innovation.

 Read the full transcript below: